1-Uryson width and covers: Abstract

 \section{Abstract}

 We investigate the following question: Do there exist Riemannian polyhedra $X$ such that the 1-Uryson width of their universal covers $\UW_1(\widetilde{X})$ is bounded but $\UW_1(X)$ is arbitrarily large?
 We rule out two specific cases: when $\pi_1(X)$ is virtually cyclic and when $X$ is a Riemannian surface.
-More specifically, we show that if $X$ is a compact polyhedron with a virtually cyclic fundamental group, then its 1-Uryson width is bounded by the 1-Uryson width of its universal cover $\widetilde{X}$.
+More specifically, we show that if $X$ is a compact polyhedron with a virtually cyclic fundamental group, then its 1-Uryson width is bounded by the 1-Uryson width of its universal cover $\widetilde{X}$, up to a multiplicative constant.
 Precisely: